timopaehrisch/slimnode/README.md

 load on my Raspberry Pis was usually very high due to status scripts that run every few seconds to display information about the blockchain, the channel count a.s.o..
 However, this data is only interesting every now and then, so no need to stress the system all the time.
 Slim node is the opposite to rich menu-driven node distributions, I tried to keep the system simple and clean, and easy to debug.
+Turns out: You can run a Bitcoin node and two Lightning nodes on the same tiny VPS without problems (unless you open a vast amount of channels).

 # Installation